Library > About the library > Frequently Asked Questions

 The Library has 2 laptops for checkout and they are in great demand.
 The checkout period is four days, which is very generous.
 Most libraries don't even allow their laptops to go out of the building.

 If the UGF Library does not own the book or article that you need, we can usually borrow if from another library via the Interlibrary Loan service.

 You can find peer reviewed journal articles in the specialised databases listed on the Databases page.
 Click here for a list of databases by subject.
 Which database you use depends on your topic, i.e. don't use a business database for information on chemical dependency counseling.
-Many databases will let you limit your search to academic journals or peer reviewed articles.
+Many databases will let you limit your search to academic/scholarly journals or peer reviewed articles.

 Magazines & journals require an editorial process to weed out inaccurate or bad information.
-Most Internet sites do not have an editorial process to determine quality information.
+Many Internet sites do not have an editorial process to determine quality information.
 While there are many good websites, there are thousands of websites with false, misleading, inaccurate or just plain wrong information.
 Do you really want your doctor using a surgical technique that he found on the website of a 16 year old?